What to do if you think you may become homeless

 Who can get help

-Advice for homeless people and those threatened with homelessness is available from our housing options team and the Citizens Advice Bureaux in the borough.
+Advice for homeless people and those threatened with homelessness is available from our housing options team and the Citizens Advice Bureaux (CAB) in the borough.
 Our duties towards homeless people are set out in law.
-We must advise and help anyone who is homeless or in danger of becoming homeless.
+We must advise and help anyone who is homeless or are at risk of becoming homeless.

 The help given depends on the person`s circumstances and whether the council has a duty to ensure that they get accommodation.
 You may qualify for help in obtaining accommodation if we find you are homeless through no fault of your own.
 You must not be subject to immigration control, and you must be a resident of the UK, the Republic of Ireland, the Channel Islands or the Isle of Man.